-Other cliffs would crumble for their dazzling white chalk faces and sharp edges reaching 350 feet (110 meters) above the sea level.
-And they’re decorated with a layer of wild, lush grass.
-They’re simply picture-perfect!
+Their dazzling white chalk faces, sharp edges reaching 350 feet (110 meters) above the sea level, and layers of wild, lush grass are simply stunning.

-This stunning coastline of Dover has been saying ‘farewell’ and ‘hello to’ thousands of people crossing the English Channel for centuries.
+This stunning coastline has been saying ‘farewell’ and ‘hello' to thousands of people crossing the English Channel for centuries.

 It’s a symbol of home, hope and freedom.

 It already sounds pretty grand, doesn’t it?

-There are not many places in the world where you can see white cliffs.
-This is what makes the crags of Dover special.
+Think about it.
+There aren't many places in the world where you can see white cliffs.

-You may find it difficult to believe, but this stretch of coastline is made of chalk.
+It may be hard to believe, but this stretch of coastline is made of chalk.